edubart/nelua-lang/docs/pages/overview.md

 print(a,b,c) -- outputs: false false true
 ```

-The `boolean` is defined as `bool` in C code.
+The `boolean` is defined as a `bool` in the generated C code.

 ### Numbers

-Number literals are defined similar as in Lua:
+Number literals are defined like in Lua:

 ```nelua
 local a = 1234 -- variable of type 'integer'